jsuarezruiz/TemplateUI/README.md

 * Principle #1: Kept TemplateUI simple.
 * Principle #2: Any control added must allow customization using the ControlTemplate property.

+## Known Issues

+* A lot of the controls are made up of basic shapes.
+Gestures don't work with Shapes on iOS.
+This affects some control like Rate. (waiting [PR #11419](https://github.com/xamarin/Xamarin.Forms/pull/11419))

 ## Copyright and license

 Code released under the [MIT license](https://opensource.org/licenses/MIT).